Reviews You Can Rely On

 What Makes a Durable Saw?

-Finding a circular saw that can endure the daily abuse of a job site should be a high priority for those in professional settings.
-Characteristics such as reinforced steel and cast metal shoes with ridges can prevent damage from inevitable falls, while saws with magnesium housings help avoid motor damage.
-Typically, less expensive options will come with flat aluminum bases, which are more suitable for those using circular saws for occasional projects.
-Other features, such as work lights and rafter hooks, can be worth having if you're doing framing work where putting a saw down is necessary throughout the day.
+Finding a circular saw that can withstand the daily abuse of a job site should be a high priority for professionals.
+Characteristics such as reinforced steel and cast-metal shoes with ridges can help prevent damage from inevitable falls, while saws with magnesium housings help prevent motor damage.
+Typically, less expensive options come with flat aluminum bases, which are better suited for occasional circular-saw projects.
+Other features, such as work lights and rafter hooks, can be worth having if you're doing framing work where hanging a saw nearby is necessary throughout the day.

 Does Blade Side Matter?

-The orientation of the blade on the left or right side of the motor will impact both the visibility and stability of your cuts.
+The orientation of the blade, left or right, will affect both the visibility and stability of your cuts.
 Blade left saws offer right-handed users a greater line of sight, while blade right saws improve stability since the majority of the shoe is placed over the material.
 This also applies to left-handed users, just in the opposite orientation.
-Deciding between the two is largely based on preference and feel, but it's also worth considering the safety of both styles.
+Deciding between the two largely comes down to preference and feel, but it's also worth considering the safety of both styles.
 For right-handed operation, a blade right saw keeps the plane of the blade oriented outside of your body, which is important in case of kickbacks.
 Additionally, blade right saws dump sawdust away from your body.
-If you're new to the world of circular saws, we recommend starting with the standard blade right saw since it's generally safer and easier to get accustomed to when starting out.
+If you're new to the world of circular saws, we recommend starting with the standard blade right saw, since it's generally safer and easier to get accustomed to.

 circular saw - whether you choose a right or left-side blade, understanding the...